RockyChairGT/GorillaInfoWatchRCGT/README.md

 These dependencies can be downloaded and installed manually by the user, or done using an automation tool for Gorilla Tag such as [MonkeModManager](https://github.com/BzzzThe18th/MonkeModManager/releases/latest).

 ## Optional
-This mod supports full integration with the [GorillaFriendsMod] (https://github.com/RusJJ/GorillaFriends)
+This mod supports full integration with the GorillaFriendsMod!
+(https://github.com/RusJJ/GorillaFriends)

 ## Disclaimer